The Future of Cyber Security: Overview of New Technologies

 • Separating the employee’s personal and work devices

-In addition to the above listed remote working security practices, it is critical that businesses shift their focus to more proactive security which includes investing in employee awareness and training.
+In addition to the above listed remote working security practices, it’s critical that businesses shift their focus to more proactive security measures which includes investing in employee awareness and training.

 The Growing Role of AI In Cyber Security